On Atheism

 God is Not Angry

 Actually, I couldn’t tell you whether God is angry or not because I don’t know.
-I do know that He didn’t kill His son out of anger.
-A lot of Protestants believe Jesus was killed to pay for our sins.
-As if a transaction took place when He died where God got to vent His anger on His son and Jesus took all of our sins and threw them in the trash.
+I do know that He didn’t kill His Son out of anger.
+A lot of Protestants seem to talk as if there was some sort of heavenly bank account of wrath, and God got to vent His anger on Jesus, which somehow made God not angry at us anymore or something.
 But that doesn’t make any sense.
+Richard Dawkins amusingly summarizes the whole thing as “divine child abuse”.
+However, that is not what happened.
 God has always extended His grace to sinners, even before Jesus was crucified.
 Jesus came along to create a new covenant, because we had misinterpreted the old one.
 He came to show us what a perfect life was meant to look like.
-He came to show us the Way.
+He came to show us that death is not to be feared.

 If you’re a Christian and you’d like to contribute, feel free to make a PR on Codeberg.